amw-zero/concerning_quality/_posts/quality-and-complexity.md

 (_State space graph of the `TenpinArray` algorithm_)

-Again, please don't try and look at the individual states - we will dive into those next.
 What we're looking at right now is the overall _structure_ of the state graphs.
 Sandi Metz calls this the ["squint test"](https://www.youtube.com/watch?v=8bZh5LMaSmE) when applied to code, and her point is that you can just tell when code is complex because the levels of nesting and random long lines jump out immediately when looking at its shape.

-With that in mind, the word I'd use to describe the `TenpinStateful` algorithm's state space is: _tangly_.
+With that in mind, the immediate word I'd use to describe the `TenpinStateful` algorithm's state space is: _tangly_.
 It looks like a ball of yarn.
 States can transition to multiple other states, certain states have multiple parents, and transition edges cross over each other like wayward spaghetti.
 In contrast, the `TenpinArray` state space seems more structured.
 First of all, it is a tree - every state has a single parent, and there is only one unique path between any two states.
 A portion of it also appears to be linear - once the algorithm hits a certain point, all of the remaining states progress in a straight line.
+When thinking about the implementation, this must be when `tenpin.roll()` is done being called, and `tenpin.score()` begins looping over the rolls and adding up the scores of each frame.

+The squint test of the state space, admittedly not the most rigorous of analytical methods, goes to `TenpinArray`. the overall simpler solution based on real-world experience.

+That's pretty interesting.

+# Modularity, Local Reasoning, and Command Query Separation

 A line is the quintessential simple concept.
 To be creative, you have to be "non-linear," and linear thinking is often labeled pejoratively.
 In the graph world, I think it's fair to say that the simplest possible directed graph is 1 -> 2 -> 3 -> ... -> n, where the graph progresses in a straight line.

-The squint test of the state space, admittedly not the most rigorous of analytical methods, goes to `TenpinArray`, the overall simpler solution.

-This is interesting.

 # Reading State Space Graphs